 For further information:

+The U.S. Department of State warns U.S. citizens of ongoing tensions and potential terrorist activity throughout Chad.
 U.S. citizens should avoid all travel to the border regions, particularly the Lake Chad region, and exercise extreme caution elsewhere in the country.
 U.S. Embassy personnel are subject to restrictions when traveling in certain areas of N’Djamena as well as outside of the capital, including the Lake Chad Basin.
 The U.S. Embassy’s ability to provide consular services outside of N’Djamena is limited.
 This replaces the Travel Warning issued on November 4, 2016.

 Violent extremist organizations in the region, such as Boko Haram and the Islamic State of Iraq and Ash-Sham –West Africa (ISIS-WA), can easily cross borders and target foreigners, local security forces, and civilians.
 In May 2017, Boko Haram attacked a Chadian military base in the Lake Chad region.
 A radicalized Chadian fired shots outside the U.S. Embassy building in November 2016.
 Kidnapping for ransom is common - in March 2017 a French citizen was abducted in eastern Chad and held for more than six weeks.
 There are also minefields along the Libyan and Sudanese borders.